 How are Babies Born with Cerebral Palsy?

 The causes of cerebral palsy in babies vary.
 Some babies are born with cerebral palsy due to issues during pregnancy, while others develop cerebral palsy because of something that occurred during labor and delivery.
-In many causes, cerebral palsy is caused by medical malpractice, in which a doctor doesn’t provide the right medical care or doesn’t diagnose a problem in time, resulting in brain damage.
+In many cases, cerebral palsy is caused by medical malpractice, in which a doctor doesn’t provide the right medical care or doesn’t diagnose a problem in time, resulting in brain damage.

 Can Cerebral Palsy Get Worse?